Ever After (Marianas Trench album): Release

+The album became available for full preview on the MuchMusic website a week before the release.
+The album was released on November 21.
+Some stores such as Wal-Mart, sold limited edition "Fan-packs" of Ever After that include a Marianas Trench T-shirt.
+A deluxe edition of the album was re-issued in March 2014.

 Singles

-The first single on the album, entitled "Haven't Had Enough" was released in July 2011, and reached the No. 1 spot on iTunes Canada Top of the Charts and Pop Downloads, and the song was named "Song of the Week" by The Tune.
-The music video for the song was released on August 26, 2011.
+The first single from the album, entitled "Haven't Had Enough" was released on July 19, 2011.
+The music video for the song was released on August 26.
 "By Now" was released as a free download to people who pre-ordered the Deluxe Edition of Ever After on iTunes.

-The second official single, "Fallout" was released to iTunes on November 15.
-The music video was released on February 2, 2012.

-The music video for their third single "Desperate Measures" was released on July 4, 2012.

-The fourth single was confirmed to be "Stutter" on November 6, 2012.
-Although not playing the character of Princess Porcelain, actress Olivia Ryan-Stern was heavily featured in this video as well.
-The music video was released December 20, 2012.

-The fifth and final single was "By Now."
-The music video was released on August 8, 2013.
+The second official single, "Fallout" was released to iTunes on November 14.
+On February 1, 2012, a music video for "Fallout" premiered via MTV.
+A behind-the-scenes video was also released.
+The third single "Desperate Measures" was released on July 4, and had its music video premiere the same day.
+The fourth single "Stutter" was released on December 4.
+Although not playing the character of Princess Porcelain, actress Olivia Ryan-Stern was featured in this video.
+The music video premiered on the MuchMusic Top 10 on December 17, 2012.
+The fifth and final single, "By Now" was released for radio airplay on June 10, 2013.
+The music video for the song was released on August 1.

 Promotion

-Through YouTube, the band previewed recordings of a gospel choir for their song Stutter, as well as a few recordings from the band.
 They toured with The Ready Set, Allstar Weekend, and The Downtown Fiction in the 2011 Glamour Kills Tour.
-The album cover was revealed on the band's Facebook page on October 17, 2011, and it features a series of toys on a shelf.
 In October and November, the group supported Simple Plan on their headlining US tour.
-On February 1, 2012, a music video for "Fallout" premiered via MTV.
-A behind-the-scenes video was also released.
 They toured in Canada with Simple Plan, All Time Low, and These Kids Wear Crowns in February.
 In April, the group planned to go on a tour of the US.
 However, they had to cancel it due to illness.

 In May, the group appeared at The Bamboozle festival in the US.
 Following this, the group appeared on the Journeys Backyard BBQ Tour, which included indoor and outdoor performances at malls in the US.
 Further US shows took place following the conclusion of the tour.
 Some of the shows were performed with The Audition.
-On July 4, a music video was released for "Desperate Measures".
 In September, the group performed at the Bazooka Rocks Festival in the Philippines.
-In May and June, the group went on the Noise Tour with Air Dubai.
-Preceded by a teaser trailer, a music video was released for "By Now" in June 2013.
-A deluxe edition of the album was released in March 2014.